SysKitTeam/docs-point/storage-management/free-up-storage.md

 **Hint!** The latest version is never deleted, even if you select all versions and run the Delete Version or Clean Up File Versions action.
 {% endhint %}

-You can also remove storage directly from SharePoint by clicking the **link in the Storage Metrics URL column**.
+You can also manage storage directly from SharePoint by clicking the **link in the Storage Metrics URL column**.
   * The SharePoint site-specific Storage Metrics report opens in your browser.